 - Help people learn from the consequences of their decisions

-You'll immediately apply what you learn to a project on your job.
+- Immediately apply what you’re learning to a project on your job

 Plan for strong activities